Whether or not your student visa permits you to be employed will depend on your personal circumstances and the course that you are studying.

 The financial requirement to be met is quite complicated and depends on a number of factors.

 You must also show that you have sufficient funds to pay any outstanding course fees as stated on the CAS.
+If you have financial sponsorship or a student loan, you will need to provide evidence of this.

 If you have already been living in the UK with a valid visa for 12 months or more at the time you apply, you will automatically meet the financial requirement and do not need to provide documentary evidence.